Credit Reference Agencies

 We currently share data with Experian and TransUnion.

 Every month, we share information to identify you, such as your name and date of birth, as well as your address, and how long you have been our customer.
-We tell the CRA if you pay your water bill on time or if you owe us money.

 We’ll share your overall account balance, as well as a status.
 The status is saying whether you are making your payment on time.
 An OK status means we have shared that you are up to date with your payments with us, a status 1 represents it’s overdue by 1 month or more, 2 for 2 months or more and so on up to status 3.
 We’ll also share a default status if you are more than 90 days overdue and you have not agreed a payment arrangement with us or paid the outstanding balance.

-When you open an account with us for your water services, we’ll share your information every month for the whole time you are our customer.
+We’ll share your information every month for the whole time you are our customer.

-Sharing data can help us offer the right support to you.
-It helps you to manage your finances, by stopping you from borrowing more money than you can afford to pay back.
+It helps you manage your finances, by stopping you from borrowing more money than you can afford to pay back.
 It also helps to detect and prevent fraud.

 By sharing data we can: